 Families will love the stretch of shingle and sand that makes up Goodrington Sands found in the town next door, Paignton.
 The seafront waterpark, steam railway and grassy parkland encapsulate the fun and old-time beauty of the scenic English Riviera.
 When you’re done lounging on the sand and shingle beach, family-friendly Paignton has a range of fantastic attractions of its own to keep you busy all day long.

 Torquay is right at the heart of the dazzling English Riviera, offering you the chance to experience the best that South Devon has to offer.
 Quaint country cottages and seaside gems are found scattered throughout this pretty coastal escape.
-Stay in a luxury holiday home with a hot tub overlooking the ocean, try a manor house apartment for two or pick out a family-friendly retreat in the centre of town.
+Stay in a luxury holiday home overlooking the ocean, try a manor house apartment for two or pick out a family-friendly retreat in the centre of town.
 Whatever you're looking for, our range of Torquay cottages, including properties with hot tubs, is bound to have something for you.